oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/scheduler_target_fmax/README.md

 | Time to complete                  | 15 minutes

 ## Purpose
-This tutorial demonstrates how to use the `[[intel::scheduler_target_fmax_mhz(N)]]` attribute to direct the compiler to prioritize a high fMAX over a low II.
+This tutorial demonstrates how to use the `[[intel::scheduler_target_fmax_mhz(N)]]` attribute to set the fMAX target for a single kernel.
+The purpose this attribute serves is to direct the compiler to prioritize a high fMAX over a low II.
 If you are not yet familiar with the `[[intel::initiation_interval(N)]]` attribute which can change the initiation interval (II) of a loop to improve performance, refer to the prerequisite tutorial "Loop initiation_interval attribute".

 ### Specifying Schedule fMAX Target for Kernels
 The compiler provides two methods as following to specify fMAX target for kernels.